2023 Solar Incentives Guide for Carlisle, PA - Tax Credits & Rebates

 Federal Solar Incentives

 When thinking about solar incentives, federal incentives are likely the first thing that comes to mind.
-A federal incentive that most people are likely to be familiar with is the Federal Solar Investment Tax Credit (ITC).
-The ITC is a tax credit for a predetermined percentage of the cost of your solar system.
+The Federal Solar Investment Tax Credit, or ITC, is probably the most commonly known federal solar incentive.
+The ITC provides a tax credit for a predetermined percentage of the cost of your solar system.

-The ITC is applied to the total cost of installing solar panels, including the panels themselves as well as accessories, labor and equipment.
-This credit can be claimed for panels installed after January 1, 2006 on a primary or secondary residence that you own and that is located in the United States.
-From its original value of 30% of the total cost, the credit has fluctuated slightly between 26-30%, and you may qualify for varying percentages depending on when your project was completed.
+The ITC applies towards solar systems installed after January 1, 2006, and lets you deduct from your taxes a percentage of the total cost of solar panels, equipment, labor and accessories.
+This credit can be claimed on a solar panel system installed on a primary or secondary residence that you own in the United States.
+Originally, you could claim 30% of the total cost, although depending on when the project was completed, your credit may range from 26-30%.
 There is no maximum amount you can claim.

 Your local Carlisle solar panel installation expert can offer more information about the ITC and how it applies to your situation.

 More information about the new Inflation Reduction Act can be found here.
-Your local Carlisle solar panel installation experts can answer your questions and explain how the new Clean Energy Credit applies to you.
+To better understand how the new Clean Energy Credit applies to you, get in touch with your local Carlisle solar installation expert.

 State & Local Solar Incentives